 If You Can No Longer Run:

-If for any reason you will not be running the race, there is no need to contact us to let us know – we will know you are not starting when you do not pick up your race number.
+If you are no longer running the race, there is no need to contact us to let us know – we will know you are not starting when you do not pick up your race number.

 Bib Number Assignments:

-Bib number assignments have been made and are available on our website HERE https://www.zumbroendurancerun.com/2022-bib-assignments/ – Be sure to use the ‘search’ function to find your name as the list is not entirely alphabetical.
-Knowing your bib number at check-in is helpful.
+Bib number assignments have been made and are available on our website HERE https://www.zumbroendurancerun.com/2023-bib-assignments/ – Be sure to use the ‘search’ function to find your name as the list is not entirely alphabetical.
 Those 100, 50 and 34 milers leaving drop-bags at the start / finish area need to mark them with your name and bib number.

 Aid Stations, Unstaffed Aid Stations, Cupless Race: